tsalb/intro-to-lwc/README.md

 3) Install [Git](https://git-scm.com/downloads).
 4) [Set up](https://help.github.com/articles/set-up-git/) Git.
 5) Familiarize yourself VSCode Quick Start Trailhead [Module](https://trailhead.salesforce.com/content/learn/projects/quickstart-vscode-salesforce).
+6) Open VSCode's terminal and navigate to a directory where you want to clone this repo:
+    - MacOs / Windows: Ctrl+`
+    - Run `git clone https://github.com/tsalb/intro-to-lwcs.git` to your desired directory.
+7) Using VSCode, File => Open the `intro-to-lwc` folder that was just cloned.
-6) Authorize your sandbox / trailhead sandbox using `SFDX: Authorize an Org` in the command palette.
+8) Authorize your sandbox / trailhead sandbox using `SFDX: Authorize an Org` in the command palette.
     - MacOs: Cmd+Shift+P
     - Windows: Ctrl+Shift+P
     - Sandbox => Any alias (something easy to type) => Enter => Provide credentials
-7) Open VSCode's terminal and navigate to a directory where you want to clone this repo:
-    - MacOs / Windows: Ctrl+`
-    - Run `git clone https://github.com/tsalb/intro-to-lwcs.git` to your desired directory.
-8) Using VSCode, File => Open the `intro-to-lwc` folder that was just cloned.
-9) On the bottom, click `No Default Org Set` and choose the sandbox you had previously authed into.
+9) If it didn't already set, at the bottom of VSCode click on `No Default Org Set` and choose the sandbox you had just authed into.
 10) In the File Explorer, navigate to the `manifest` folder and right click the `package.xml` and do `SFDX: Deploy Source in Manifest to Org`.

 We will be using the [Org Development Model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models/#org-development-model) nouns such as `deploy` and `retrieve` in the this guide.